IeAT-ASPIDE/Event-Detection-Engine/README.md

               - node_memory_Buffers_bytes_10.211.55.102:9100
               - node_memory_Buffers_bytes_10.211.55.103:9100
     ```
-    * __RemoveFiltered__ - If set to true the metrics used dufing these operatons will be deleted, the resulting augmented columns remaining
+    * __RemoveFiltered__ - If set to `True` the metrics used during these operations will be deleted, the resulting augmented columns remaining
     * __Method__ - Excepts User defined augmentations (i.e. python functions) for feature engineering
         * Methods should be wrapped as can bee seen in the [wrapper_add_column](https://github.com/DIPET-UVT/EDE-Dipet/blob/master/edeuser/user_methods.py#L44) example
         * All keyword arguments should be passable to the wrapped function